KajiwaraMidori/enjoy_vegan_hp/README.md

 # enjoy_vegan_hp
-website of Enjoy VEGAN JAPAN
+This is the Enjoy Vegan Japan website repo.